webzille/colorutility/README.md

 Any named color is converted to their RGB variant.
 Each object has a `__toString()` implementation which would print a valid string for CSS implementation. `__toString()` uses the `asString()` method as the string version of the object.

-You could also find tetradic colors, monochromatic tones/shades, complementary, triadic, analogous and split complementary colors of a reference color.
+You could also find tetradic colors, monochromatic tones/shades, complementary, triadic, analogous and split complementary colors of a the current color object.

 ```PHP
 $tetradicColors = $HexObject2->asHSL()->tetradicColors();